Friday, August 6th 2021

-Unlike the United States, the American Revolution and Independence from England are the same event.
-In Mexico, these were two different events in Mexican history separated by a hundred years.
+In the United States, the American Revolution and Independence from England are the same event.
+However, in Mexico, these were two different events in Mexican history separated by a hundred years.

 You may recall from our article on El Grito de Dolores that Mexican Independence is celebrated on September 16th (and the night of the 15th).
 Well, Revolution Day in Mexico is celebrated on November 20th.
 It marks the beginning of the Mexican Revolution fought against the aristocracy and bourgeoisie.